 “I was at the lowest of my lows,” she said.
 “I remember looking in the mirror and not seeing a dancer anymore.
 I had no idea what I was doing with my future.
 It was a very scary time for me.”
 In the midst of her depression, Trinity crossed paths with a “phenomenal and remarkably patient” individual named Dr. Neil Feldman, who currently serves as the Medical Director of the St. Petersburg Sleep Disorders Center in St. Petersburg, Florida.

 Dr. Feldman understood.
 He listened.
-He offered Trinity medical advice in the form of Xyrem, a common medication prescribed for Narcolepsy.
-Trinity was opposed to the idea of going on Xyrem.
+He offered Trinity medical advice in the form of a medication prescribed for narcolepsy.
+Trinity was opposed to the idea of going on the medication.
 She feared the lifestyle change, and the drug’s potential side effects.
-After years of patiently attempting to convince Trinity that Xyrem was her best option, Feldman set up an interview between Trinity and one of his patients that was on Xyrem.
+After years of patiently attempting to convince Trinity that it was her best option, Feldman set up an interview between Trinity and one of his patients who was taking the medication.
 That helped.
-“A few days later, I began taking Xyrem,” she said.
+“A few days later, I began taking it,” she said.
 “And everything started changing.
 Everything.”

-Finding a suitable dosage and getting used to the side effects of Xyrem proved to be a difficult process for Trinity, but once she found the right balance, everything began to fall into place.
+Finding a suitable dosage and getting used to the side effects of the drug proved to be a difficult process for Trinity, but once she found the right balance, everything began to fall into place.